 Indrani, a freelance travel writer and photographer, ‘I-Share‘ is a potpourri of her feelings, rambling thoughts and travel footprints.
 Indrani’s travelogue has been published in an international book and her article on Eco-tour has been published in a national magazine.

 A software project manager by profession, Dheeraj Sharma is always acquainted with the hunger of diving into unknown destinations and testing his limits.
-Considering himself as a pious worshipper of Leh-Ladakh and a shutterbug, Dheeraj has successfully explored some of the off-beat destinations on wheels and has shared their memories with the traveller community.
-His passion to delve into unknown destinations and discover their splendour has lured him to come up with one of the most popular travel blogs, ‘Devil on Wheels’.
+Considering himself as a pious worshipper of Leh-Ladakh and a shutterbug, Dheeraj has successfully explored some of the off-beat destinations on wheels in Ladakh and has shared their memories with the traveler community.
+His passion for delving into unknown destinations and discovering their splendour has lured him to come up with one of the most popular travel blogs, ‘Devil on Wheels’.

-She has travelled all around India with few oversees adventures in France, Germany and Australia.
+She has travelled all around India with few overseas adventures in France, Germany, and Australia.
 Bhushavali loves travelling and her taste in travel is the paths untrodden in all kinds, may it be nature or heritage or rural tourism.